-We recommend making an appointment and speaking directly with an SSA representative to learn more about Medicare Advantage Plans, Part C or Part D, and whether or not they are a good option for you and the home care services they cover.
+We recommend making an appointment and speaking directly with an SSA representative to learn more about Medicare Advantage Plans, Part C or Part D, and whether or not they are a good option for you.

 How to Apply For Medicaid

 Medicaid coverage and eligibility are handled by the U.S. Department of Health and Human Services.
-They have stringent, low-income qualifications, but those who qualify are also entitled to subsidized and/or full-coverage options for home care services as long as the services are based on medical needs.
+Stringent, low-income qualifications must be met, but those who qualify are also entitled to subsidized and/or full-coverage options for in-home care services—as long as the services are based on medical needs.

-Coverage and eligibility vary from state to state with respect to cost-of-living analyses, annual income, family size, etc. Click here to complete information for your state to determine whether or not you or your loved one may be eligible for Medicaid.
+Coverage and eligibility vary from state to state based on cost-of-living analyses, annual income, family size, etc. Click here to complete information that will determine whether or not you or your loved one may be eligible for Medicaid in your particular state..

 If you feel you are eligible, you can apply for Medicaid assistance one of two ways:

 1. Click Here to view eligibility requirements in Virginia.
 If you live elsewhere, simply use the drop-down menu at the right of the page to select the state where you or the interested applicant lives.

 2. Fill out the form on the Health & Human Services Marketplace page.
 The information provided will trigger an assessment of whether or not the applicant qualifies for Medicaid.

 Because in-home health care is more affordable than its nursing home or assisted living facility counterparts, insurance providers are taking note and are slowly expanding their in-home care coverage options.
 You may be surprised at the types of in-home health services available to you via your private health insurance policy.